 The Italian marble stones are soft.
 Hence, a thin nylon screen is glued on the back of the slab for extra support and strength.
 In addition, It is also treated with chemical resin sealers, epoxy resins and matching pigments to increase its strength.
 Indian marble, being harder intrinsically uses no toxins or chemicals for reinforcement.

 Italian marble is soft and prone to scratches.
-Thus, heavy objects should never be pulled on flooring made of the Italian stones.
+Thus, heavy objects should never be pulled on flooring made of Italian stones.
 Considering its delicate nature, the stone is widely used for decorative purposes.
 Some of the most common applications of the stone are in accent walls, tabletops, mantelpieces.
 Other smaller uses include use as decorative trays, soap dispensers, and showpieces.

 When it comes to Indian marble, the applications extend due to its harder character.
 The stone varieties do not easily scratch or stain.
 As a result, they are widely used as kitchen countertops, bathroom walls, accent walls, and tabletops.
 Indian Marble flooring is suitable in bathroom, living rooms, and kitchen as well.